There are hundreds of tenant screening services

 Instant background searches will not go into this level of detail because it requires a person to hand-compile that data.

 There’s nothing wrong with this.
-In fact, we offer a tenant screening API through RentPrep.
+In fact, we offer a tenant screening API through RentPrep and many services use our screening as reseller.

 The problem occurs when the developer doesn’t account for customer service.